fabianpimminger/cookiefox/readme.txt

 == Frequently Asked Questions ==

 = Does CookieFox block cookies? =
 No, CookieFox does not block cookies.
-Scripts that would set a cookie can be defined in the admin settings to only load when an user has accepted the use of cookies.
+Scripts that would set a cookie can be defined in the admin settings to only load when a user has accepted the use of cookies.

 = Why is the cookie notice not being displayed? = Please check in the admin settings if the toggle for "Enable Cookie Notice" is switched to "on".
-Also check your website with browser development tools regarding errors.
+Also, check your website with browser development tools regarding errors.
 If you find an incompatibility or bug, please use the plugins support forum.

 = Is my site compliant after installing and activating CookieFox? = Please note that you are responsible for complying with your local and international laws.
 CookieFox can help you to be compliant by providing a cookie notice and the possibility for users to opt-in to defined scripts and services, but installation and activation alone (without configuration) are probably not enough to be compliant.